aaltsys/doc-newwares/billing/03_rates.rst

 *  Where a **Rate** for a particular charge is variable, the Rate field may be left blank and entered manually each time the charge is applied.
 *  The **Quantity** defaults to 1.0.
 Quantity entries are required.
-*  A **Minimum** value for resulting charges defaults to **Rate X quantity**.
+*  A **Minimum** value for resulting charges defaults to **Rate** times **Quantity**.
 This minimum would be applied to every transaction line.

 See :ref:`rate-extend` for a detailed explanation of rate calculations.

 Rates Setup Considerations
 =============================

 Before any rates are entered, decide what services are being offered and what the default, or retail, rates are for those services.
 When defining a list of services, do not over-generalize.
 For example, do not lump all labor services into a single heading, when they can be broken down into specific activities such as RESTACKING, PACKAGING, RELOCATING, and so forth.

-Global Rates: Once your business services are identified, enter a rate in group **GLOBAL** for each optional service using the highest rate charged.
+Global Rates: Once business services are identified, enter a rate in group **GLOBAL** for each optional service using the highest rate charged.

 Override Rates: Group negotiated rates on each account under the account